networkit/networkit/CONTRIBUTING.md

 - We use 4 space indentation.
 - Adapt to the existing naming conventions.
 NetworKit generally uses lowerCamelCase for (global and local) variables and UpperCamelCase for classes.
-- We have a `.clang-format` file in the root directory.
-We do not require all code to follow the coding style specified in this file.
-However, it should be taken as a suggestion.
+- We have a `.clang-format` file in the root directory for C++ code styling.
+To use it, call `clang-format -style=file <code-file>`.
+Note: We do not require all code to follow the coding style specified.
+However, it should be taken as a strong suggestion.
+If you use clang-format, add an extra line with `// networkit-format` before the includes.

 ###  Usage of Git